tdrussell/qlora-pipe/README.md

 Sample packing is not currently implemented.
 Instead, there is the option `batch_size_tokens`.
 If this field is set, the batch size in the Deepspeed config file is ignored, and instead the batch size is adjusted dynamically to target a fixed number of tokens per batch, per device.
 This was easier to implement than sample packing, and does basically the same thing.
 It is also efficient: if I set batch_size_tokens to a modest 10000 and train a 7B model with the Alpaca dataset, all my 4090s hit their 350W power limit cap.
 Unless I'm missing something (definitely possible), it seems there is no need to support sample packing.

 ## Changelog
+### 2024-04-16
+- Optimizer is now specified in the config.toml file.
+- Can use AdamW8Bit optimizer.
+- MLP offloading works again.
+For MoE, can offload a specified number of experts.
+- Can have separate dtype for saved files.
+- Cohere model support (command-r)
 ### 2024-04-07
 Make sure to update requirements!
 Axolotl does some dynamic importing, so things will break in a very hard to diagnose way if you don't have a new dependency that was added.
 - Removed the need for manually specifying cache directories for datasets.
 All dataset processing uses the Huggingface Datasets library and takes advantage of the automatic caching that it provides.